SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 The other effective change was to replace the maps.
 `Matcher` contains two B-tree maps, which are amazing sorted binary trees with $O(\log n)$ lookup time complexity.
-However, hash maps have amortized $O(1)$ lookup, so it was a no-brainer to replace `BTreeMap` with `HashMap`.
+However, hash maps have amortized $O(1)$ lookup.
+Therefore, it was a no-brainer to try replacing `BTreeMap` with `HashMap`.
-Although this find-replace change caused the `get` calls to occupy seemingly larger areas in the flame graph, it contributed to a 30% speedup in the benchmark, as I remember.
+I recall this find-replace change caused the `get` calls to occupy seemingly larger areas in the flame graph!
+However, I also saw a 30% faster benchmark, so the hash map was faster.

+The hash map being only slightly faster than the B-tree map was no surprise.
+The B-tree map is cache-efficient, and avoids the somewhat expensive operation of hashing the number or string, sometimes multiple times when the hash map would be probing.
+This means, for smaller maps, the B-tree may be faster.
+Though,
+it turned out that my maps are large enough and my string keys are small enough, such that the hash map won.

 These trivial changes turned out to be clear wins, and show some basics of performance optimization: